Home > Bed + Bath > Relaxation > Therapy Neck Wrap with Scented Rice + Flax Filler

 The weight of the rice and flax seed is very comfortable.
 Make one for yourself, and a few extra for any stressed-out pals.
 They’re always a welcome gift.

-Our outer sleeve is made in 100% cotton terry cloth from Shannon Fabrics, which is super soft against your skin and super easy to launder as well.
+Our outer sleeve is made in 100% cotton terry cloth, which is super soft against your skin and super easy to launder as well.
 The inner tube is quilting cotton and is designed to extend beyond the outer sleeve by about ½” to add a fun splash of color at each end.
 Our pretty prints are from the S4H Stash, originally part of the Hotel Frederiksted collection by Jennifer Paganelli for FreeSpirit fabrics.

 We bound the center seam allowance of the terry cloth sleeve with strips of cotton to match the inner filled tube.
 This provides a pretty little pop of surprise color on the inside of the sleeve, but the real reason is to smooth the seam so the inner tube slides more easily through the sleeve.
 Two alternative binding techniques are shown below and we also include a link to our full four-part series on machine sewn seam finishes should you wish to choose a different finish.

 Essential oils, white rice, and flax seed can be found in most natural food departments.
 The oils can be expensive but a little goes a long way.
-Both rice and flax seed can be purchased in bulk for as little a $.50 per pound for rice while flax seed runs about $3.00 per pound.
 We used about four cups of rice mixed with four cups of flax seed for each of our wraps.

 There are heating, cooling, and washing instructions below.
 As with all our filled pads, they are meant to be carefully heated in a microwave not on the stove or in a conventional oven.